 - The health care provider is responsible for specimen collection, handling and shipping.
 Please follow CDC guidance.

-- Collected specimens should be processed within your health care facility, if available; a commercial laboratory (e.g., LabCorp and Quest); or a Florida Bureau of Public Health Laboratory (BPHL).
+- Priority 1 and Priority 2 specimens should be processed within your health care facility, if available; a commercial laboratory (e.g., LabCorp and Quest), or the Florida Bureau of Public Health Laboratory (BPHL).

-- Before sending specimens to BPHL, notify your local county health department CHD Epidemiology Contacts.
+- Before sending specimens to BPHL, contact your local county health department (CHD) Epidemiology Contacts.

-- Health care providers may consult local County Health Departments for additional guidance as needed.
+- Health care providers may consult a local CHD for additional guidance as needed.

 Providers are encouraged to frequently monitor Florida Department of Health and CDC websites for updated guidance on COVID-19.